-Firewood use in Ireland between 2006 and 2013 from state and private forests, including wood sourced from, non-forest areas, is shown in Figure 24.
-The firewood market in Ireland has grown by 56% from 147,000m3 in 2006 to 230,000m3 in 2013.
+Firewood use in Ireland between 2006 and 2014 from state and private forests, including wood sourced from non-forest areas, is shown in Figure 24.
+The firewood market in Ireland has grown by 60% from 147,000m3 in 2006 to 235,000m3 in 2014.
 First-thinning of broadleaf forests also qualify for grant aid since 2009.
 This measure has resulted in substantial mobilisation of firewood from first thinnings, principally for domestic use.
 In addition, firewood is also harvested by forest owners for their own use and firewood31.
+In 2014, 66% of home produced

-In 2013, 51% of firewood came from private lands while 49% came from state forests.
-Firewood accounted for nearly 27% of the national private roundwood harvest and just over 4% of the Coillte roundwood harvest.
+29 Energy in Ireland 1990 - 2011.
+Sustainable Energy Authority of Ireland Report 2012 firewood came from private lands while 34% came from state forests.
 Ireland is now consuming more firewood than at any other time in the state's history.